bmuenzenmeyer/bmuenzenmeyer.github.io/src/posts/2025-soccer.md

 - Jack in the locker room as a pitch pal!
 - [Watching](https://youtu.be/FQ_iGTU60os?si=r2bDnc8qrnefgBk9) Messi score, and then beating him 4-1.
 - Jack gifting our new neighbor a jersey during his first game.

+Jack and I also [ranked all the MLS team crests](https://brianmuenzenmeyer.com/posts/2025-mls-team-crest-rankings/) if you are into that sort of thing.